Transfer at Los Angeles Airport

 Which Los Angeles Airport terminal will your flight depart from?
 For a clear breakdown of all airlines and specific flights, please visit: flylax.com.

-- Terminal 5: American Airlines (some flights from T4), JetBlue, Spirit
+- Terminal 5 - American Airlines (part of flights from T4)

-- Terminal 6: Air Canada, Horizon, Southern Airways Express
+- Terminal 6 - Air Canada, Alaska Airlines, Hawaiian Airlines, Horizon, Southern Airways Express

-- Terminal B (TBIT = Tom Bradley International): Aer Lingus, Air France, Air China, Air Premia, Air New Zealand, Air Tahiti Nui, All Nippon Airways, Asiana, Austrian, Avianca, British Airways, Cathay Pacific, China Airlines, China Eastern, China Southern, Copa, El Al, Emirates, Eva Air, Fiji Airways, Finnair, Flair Airlines, FrenchBee, Hainan Airlines, Hawaiian, Iberia, ITA Airways, Japan Air Lines, KLM, Korean Air, LATAM, Level, LOT Polish, Lufthansa, Philippine Airlines, Qantas, Qatar Airways, SAS, Saudia, Sichuan Airlines, Singapore Airlines, Starlux, Swiss, Turkish Airlines, Volaris, Xiamen Airlines, Zipair
+- Terminal B (TBIT = Tom Bradley International) - Aer Lingus, Air France, Air China, Air Premia, Air New Zealand, Air Tahiti Nui, All Nippon Airways, Asiana, Austrian, Avianca, British Airways, Cathay Pacific, China Airlines, China Eastern, China Southern, Condor, Copa, El Al, Emirates, Eva Air, Fiji Airways, Finnair, Flair Airlines, FrenchBee, Iberia, ITA Airways, Japan Airlines, KLM, Korean Air, LATAM, Level, LOT Polish, Lufthansa, Philippine Airlines, Qantas, Qatar Airways, SAS, Saudia, Sichuan Airlines, Singapore Airlines, Starlux, Swiss, TAP Air Portugal, Turkish Airlines, Volaris, Xiamen Airlines, Zipair

 In addition to the main building, International Terminal B has a smaller remote building in the middle of the airport area (West Gates), which is connected to the main terminal by an underground corridor with moving walkways.